Meylin30/f25-team3/README.md

 2. Provider(the user with the provider role):
     1. Create/modify/remove provider profile- Register as a provider/trainor.
     2. Create services- Post workout plans.
-    3. View customer statistics- View customer progress.
+    3. View statistics- overall review, total workouts and subscribers.
     4. Reply to reviews- Reply to feedback.